sitestacker/docs/_articles/develop-on-site-stacker/migrate-to-gitlab-repositories.md

 ![synchronous branch control](https://git.sitestacker.com/sitestacker/docs/uploads/2e8e17cf51d01158ea9b071392a2ebc3/synchronous-branch.png)

-This is usually not desirable so you should ==disable== it by unchecking it here:
+This is usually not desirable so you should **disable** it by unchecking it here:

 ![uncheck-synchronous-branch](https://git.sitestacker.com/sitestacker/docs/uploads/697af6627d18c5a240f1f33a13bf78d5/uncheck-sync-branch.png)